lucavehbiu/Time_series_forecast/README.md

 # Optimizing energy consumption - From a 'smart-home' perspective

-With the rise of IoT, the precision and the real-time feature of the data that is retrieved, in this case submeters can really make a dent in the energy usage behavior of a household.
+With the rise of IoT, the precision and the real-time feature of the data that is retrieved, in this case submeters can really make **a dent in the energy usage behavior of a household**.

-Machine learning algorithms for time series were implemented and the results which have become interactive through a **Shiny** application teach users how to _**consume less** and **more efficiently** (less energy losses)_.
+Machine learning algorithms for time series _(Fourier,  Holt-Winters and Arima)_ were implemented and the results which have become interactive through a **Shiny** application teach users how to _**consume less** and **more efficiently** (less energy losses)_.

 Predictions of future energy consumption and usage can be used from the home-builders to: